 Another option is to join a local farm co-op.
 My family has been a member of Worden Farm for the past two seasons.
 For $30 a week, we get a huge selection of fresh, locally grown, organic vegetables.
 We’ve found that not only does it help us save money on produce, but we buy far fewer regular groceries during farm season, which saves us money as well.

-If you are lucky enough to live in an area with an Aldi store (which I am not), this is a great place to score on cheap produce!
+If you are lucky enough to live in an area with an ALDI store, this is a great place to score on cheap produce!
 Other areas will sometimes have discount produce stores or discount grocery stores–keep your eye out and you never know what you might find!

 * * *